 Can I get on your wait list if you have extra doses or if you have cancelations?

-Yes.
+YES.
 You can add yourself to the wait list each day, since the list doesn’t roll over into the next day.
-Click the sign-up link, add your info, then on the last step, scroll to the bottom of the available times and select the “add me to the wait list” option.
+Click the public appointment sign-up link and add your info.
+On the last step, scroll to the bottom of the available times and select the “add me to the wait list” option.
 If we have any leftover doses, our clinicians will reach out to those on the wait list.
-They prioritize those in the current phase first before moving on.
-Thus far, we haven’t had any leftover vaccine.

 Do I need insurance to get the vaccine?
 Will you charge my insurance?